 Security penetration testing

 Financial transactions are a prime target for attackers.
-Penetration testing goes beyond functional testing to identify and exploit vulnerabilities within the transaction flow.
+Penetration testing goes beyond functional testing to identify and exploit vulnerabilities within the transaction flow testing.
 This proactive approach simulates real-world attacks, helping to uncover security weaknesses before they can be used for malicious purposes.

 To learn in depth about penetration testing, check out our penetration testing service page.